mr-sagar-shelar/yadl-website/instructions.md

 ## 🎁 How to build

 ## In editor
-- change `"yadl-client-ts/monaco-editor-workers/workers",` to `"/yadl-website/monaco-editor-workers/workers",`
+- change `"yadl-client-ts/monaco-editor-workers/workers",` to `"/monaco-editor-workers/workers",`
-- change `worker: "yadl-client-ts/worker/yadl-server-worker.js",` to `worker: "/yadl-website/worker/yadl-server-worker.js",`
+- change `worker: "yadl-client-ts/worker/yadl-server-worker.js",` to `worker: "/worker/yadl-server-worker.js",`
 - `npm run build:editor`

 ## In 'yadl-client-ts'
 - change reference of editor to local directory instead of npm artifactory package
+- Update `vite.config.ts` from `base: "/yadl-client-ts",` to `base: "/",`
 - `npm run build`

 ## In 'yadl-website'